Be Loving

 your go-to’s:

-spirituality, live music, a sunset everyday, something else
+a sunset every day, something else

 I want to know your path to acceptance